Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Thin accretion disk model and the optical appearance of black hole

-Now, we will elucidate the geometric intricacies of the retrograde accretion disk observed on the observer's screen.
+We now proceed to further elucidate the optical observational characteristics of black holes surrounded by retrograde accretion disks.
 Figure \ref{figbpA3} illustrates the impact of variations in spin parameters $a$ and deformation parameters $\xi$ on the image of a Konoplya-Zhidenko rotating non-Kerr black hole, which is surrounded by an accretion disk with retrograde flows.
 The first three columns correspond to the scenario where the spin parameter $a$ is less than the mass $M$ ($a<M$), while the fourth column pertains to the situation where the spin parameter $a$ exceeds the mass $M$ ($a>M$).
-Based on Figure \ref{figbpA3}, the inner shadow region consistently appears in the image across various parameter spaces.
-It is evident that, irrespective of the orientation of the accretion disk, an increase in the observed inclination angle enables a clear differentiation between direct and lensing images, and that the change in parameter space has the same effect on the inner shadow region as it does on the prograde case.
-In comparison to the prograde scenario, the observed representation of the black hole image is markedly diminished due to gravitational redshift.
-At the same observation frequency, the optical depth diminished the visibility of the lensed image, displaying solely the upper half of the image on the screen.
-This phenomenon can be attributed to the fact that, in the simulation of black hole images, the luminous material contributing to the increased total optical depth is primarily located within the equatorial plane, whereas the jet material situated in front of the event horizon exhibits lower brightness.
-Thus, although the direct geometric effect of equatorial radiation being truncated at the event horizon is almost invisible, it can still be observed.
-On the other hand, a crescent or eyebrow-shaped bright region appears in the upper right quadrant of the display, and an increase in parameters $a$ and $\xi$ will correspondingly expand the extent of this region.
+A consistent feature across all parameter configurations is the presence of the inner shadow region, underscoring its invariance with respect to the direction of accretion.
+As in the prograde case, an increase in the observational inclination angle facilitates a clear separation between the direct and lensed images.
+Moreover, variations in $a$ and $\xi$ exert analogous influences on the size and morphology of the inner shadow as observed in the prograde scenario, namely, an increase in $a$ reduces the shadow area, while an increase in $\xi$ enlarges it.
+However, a striking contrast emerges in the intensity distribution across the image plane.
+In retrograde accretion, the bright emission features, specifically the crescent-shaped structures, shift conspicuously to the right side of the image, as opposed to their left-side appearance in the prograde case.
+This reversal is a direct consequence of the opposite sense of movement of accreted matter relative to the black hole's spin.